IKIM-Essen/ClusterDocs/source/part1.md

 # VS Code connects, but `sbatch` is not found

 You are probably connected to the wrong host.
-The VS Code remote target for this tutorial must be `rcc`, which resolves to the Slurm submission host through the login gateway.
+The VS Code remote target for this tutorial must be `shellhost`, which resolves to the Slurm submission host through the `rcc-login` gateway.

 # The job remains in `PD`